collinblank/collinblank/README.md

 <p align="left"> <a href="https://twitter.com/Drawin_a_Blank_" target="blank"><img src="https://img.shields.io/twitter/follow/Drawin_a_Blank_?logo=twitter&style=for-the-badge" alt="Drawin_a_Blank_" /></a> </p>

-- 🔭 I’m currently working on: **My online Portfolios!
-Mainly Front-End Development Skills.**
+- 🔭 I’m currently working on: **Creating My First App and a Portfolio on AWS**
-- 🌱 I’m currently learning: **javascript**
+- 🌱 I’m currently learning: **JS/Python**
-- 👯 I’m looking to collaborate on: **anything that helps me progress in my education.**
+- 👯 I’m looking to collaborate on: **JavaScript Apps**
-- 🤔 I’m looking for help with: **Best Practices for Newbies.**
+- 🤔 I’m looking for help with: **Everything!
+I always want to learn more.**
 - 💬 Ask me about: **NOTHING!
-Let me pick your brain 🧠.**
+Let me pick your brain 🧠.
+Or ask me about my MLB API First Five Pitching Scraper**
 - 📫 How to reach me: **cablank25@gmail.com**
-- ⚡ Fun fact: **I'm enrolled in the Software Development program at NCSU and I'm also working on learning new things on my own!😤**
+- ⚡ Fun fact: **I'm always trying to learn more langauges!**